wellscrosby/MRGHoloOcean/docs/packages/docs/scenarios.rst

 suit your needs without repackaging the engine.

-When you call ``holoocean.make()`` to create an environment, you pass in the name of a scenario, eg ``holoocean.make("UrbanCity-Follow")``.
-This tells Holodeck which world to load and where to place agents.
+When you call ``holoocean.make()`` to create an environment, you pass in the name of a scenario, eg ``holoocean.make("Pier-Hovering")``.
+This tells HoloOcean which world to load and where to place agents.

 .. _`scenario-files`: